*As of April 2nd, 2018, the passport acceptance fee increased from $25 to $35.

 Unlike adult passports, which are good for 10 years, child passports are only good for 5 years.

 If you need a passport for your child sooner, you can either make an appointment at one of the 24 passport agency offices serving the entire US, or you can use a private passport expediting company like RushMyPassport.
-Contact us for hassle-free service that gets your child passport application processed in as little as 24 hours!
+Contact us for hassle-free service that gets your child passport application processed in as little 3-5 business days!